fuzzylabs/matcha/docs/getting-started.md

 # Getting Started

-Getting started with `matcha` :tea: couldn't be simpler, we'll have you up and running with a fully provision cloud environment in less than 10 minutes.
-We have a number of examples, see [here](https://github.com/fuzzylabs/matcha-examples) for our examples respository.
+This guide will show you how to get up and running with a fully provisioned cloud environment using `matcha` :tea:.
+We have a number of examples, see [here](https://github.com/fuzzylabs/matcha-examples) for our examples repository.

 ## A movie recommender with experiment tracking